FREE TO START · iOS

 08 · PRICING

-One Saturday.
-Four bucks.
-Or ten reports for less than a tank.
+Research is free.
+The full report is four bucks.
+Or ten for less than a tank.

 Carfax sells accident-and-title history (backward-looking).
 VINly sells a buyer's-side verdict (forward-looking).
 Different tool, different job.